 While expenditures such as defense expenses are administered solely by the national government, a large portion of expenditures that directly relate to the people's daily lives are disbursed chiefly through local governments.
 In particular, a high proportion of the following expenditures are disbursed through local governments: sanitation expenses, which include areas such as medical service and garbage disposal; school education expenses; judicial, police, and fire service expenses; and public welfare expenses, which cover the development and management of welfare facilities for children, the elderly, and the mentally and/or physically challenged.

 The revenue composition of local governments usually remains almost the same each fiscal year, while their budget scale and structure vary from year to year.
-The largest portion of fiscal 2019 (net) revenues came from local taxes, accounting for 39.9 percent of the total.
-The second-largest source, 16.2 percent, was local allocation tax.
+The largest portion of fiscal 2020 (net) revenues came from local taxes, accounting for 31.4 percent of the total.
+The second-largest source, 28.8 percent, was national treasury disbursements.

 (3) National and Local Government Finance

-A function-by-function breakdown of these expenditures showed that social security expenditure accounted for the largest portion (34.7 percent), followed by public bonds (20.0 percent), education (11.9 percent), general administration (11.8 percent), and then land preservation and development (10.8 percent).
+A function-by-function breakdown of these expenditures showed that social security expenditure accounted for the largest portion (31.4 percent), followed by commerce and industry (16.2 percent), public bonds (15.5 percent), general administration (15.2 percent), education (9.8 percent), and then land preservation and development (8.7 percent).
 Public bonds are issued to compensate for shortages of national and local revenues.
 Their issue volumes have increased mainly due to, for example, economic stimulus measures and decreasing tax revenues after the bubble economy ended at the beginning of 1990.
 The bankruptcy of the major American securities firm Lehman Brothers in 2008 and the Great East Japan Earthquake of 2011 led to a major economic downturn, and for 4 years from fiscal 2009, bond issues continued to exceed tax revenue, but from fiscal 2013 to 2019, tax revenue picked up and exceeded bond issues.
 However, the spread of COVID-19 in 2020 caused a sudden contraction of the economy, and a huge supplementary budget for fiscal 2020 was financed by an additional issue of government bonds.